Winter is approaching and with it comes SAD.

 From here, mental health wizard and resident NF Family Rebel Correspondent, Dan Schmidt, will take it away:

-Aside from being a really clever acronym, Seasonal Affective Disorder (SAD) is a mood disorder that, spoiler alert, has a seasonal pattern.
+As Coach Jim mentions in the video above, Seasonal Affective Disorder (SAD) is a mood disorder that, spoiler alert, has a seasonal pattern.

 It’s also known as: